Join the Newsletter to Keep Reading

 However, there is an exception but it applies only for the following assets:

-- An intangible asset with an indefinite useful life or an intangible asset not yet available for use.
+- First, an intangible asset with an indefinite useful life or an intangible asset not yet available for use.

 For the assets above, annual impairment assessment is mandatory, irrespective of whether an indication exist.